About Me

 I look forward to hearing from you!

-My Mental Healh Counseling Services in Portland, OR
+My Mental Health Online Counseling Services in Oregon

 Check the services I focus on below.
-Please contact me for any additional questions you may have!
+Please get in touch with me for any additional questions you may have!